Mario Cuéllar

-Mario Alberto Cuéllar Saavedra (born 5 May 1989) is a Bolivian professional footballer who plays for GV San José as a central defender.
+Mario Alberto Cuéllar Saavedra (born 5 May 1989) is a Bolivian professional footballer who last played for GV San José as a central defender.

-Career
+Club career

 Cuellar played for Sport Boys Warnes when they won the Apertura 2015–16 Liga de Fútbol Profesional Boliviano season.
 He then joined Club Blooming before re-signing with Sport Boys Warnes in July 2017.
 In December 2018 Cuellar joined Nacional Potosi from Club San José with whom he had won the 2018 Bolivian Primera División season Clausura.

 Cuellar joined Club Jorge Wilstermann ahead of the 2023 season from Real Santa Cruz.

 International career

 On 23 March 2017, Cuéllar started a 2018 FIFA World Cup qualification game for the Bolivia national football team away against the Colombia national football team.